robsimmons/dusa/README.md

 ← `src/index.jsx`: This is the root of your React app.
 If you add libraries like [chakra-ui](https://chakra-ui.com) or [redux](https://react-redux.js.org), you'll insert their providers here.

 ← `src/index.css`: CSS files add styling rules to your content.

+← `src/seo/seo.json`: When you're ready to share your new site or add a custom domain change settings for social sharing in here.

 ![Glitch](https://cdn.glitch.com/a9975ea6-8949-4bab-addb-8a95021dc2da%2FLogo_Color.svg?v=1602781328576)